 Between your little one’s fourth and seventh month, their teeth will begin to come out.
 It’s a wonderful stage!
 In this guide, you’ll read about the signs that let you know when your baby is entering their teething stage.

 - A month or two before teeth come out, your little one will start to put objects in their mouth and bite on them uneasily.

-• Gum swelling and inflammation.
+- You’ll see gum swelling and inflammation.

-• Your baby may start to drool a lot; it can even lead to a facial rash.
+- Your baby may start to drool a lot; it can even lead to a facial rash.

-• His gums may be sensitive, causing pain.
+- Their gums may be sensitive, causing pain.

-• He may refuse to eat.
+- They may refuse to eat.

 Teething can cause restlessness, irritability, and increased drooling.
 Some babies may be desperate and irritated because their situation is not comfortable at all.
-Other babies don’t seem to feel the change, their first tooth may sprout and they don’t even notice it.
-Now, despite being uncomfortable, teething should not cause too much pain, high fever, or diarrhea.
-If you notice any of these symptoms, it is preferable to contact your pediatrician.
+Other babies don’t seem to feel the change, their first tooth may sprout and they won’t even notice it.
+Try not to give your baby painkillers or rub oral anesthetics on their gums, because they can be dangerous.

 They’re a lot of myths and misinformation about remedies for teething aches, so please, check out our article about dangerous and safe teething remedies here.